 This can improve and accelerate a 3D-Artist’s Workflow tenfold as you are able to iterate more often before completing a project.

 Beginners were often told to start with 3D Rendering on the CPU and later switch to (often) costly 3rd-Party GPU Render Engines when they have learned enough to properly utilize them.

 Just look at Blender’s in-built Cycles GPU Render Engine and Cinema 4Ds newly integrated Redshift GPU Render Engine.
 While Cinema 4D’s Redshift isn’t free, it shows how much Maxon is willing to bet on GPU Rendering to make it it’s #1 Renderer for the future.

 Best individual Hardware Parts for 3D Modeling and Rendering explained

 But enough talk!
 Let’s take a look at what specific Computer Parts you’ll need for the best Computer or Workstation for 3D Modeling and Rendering:

 Best Processor (CPU) for 3D Modeling and Rendering

-As explained above, you’ll have to make a decision depending on what you will use your computer most for.
+As explained above, you’ll have to make a decision depending on what you will use your computer for most.

-Do you use it mainly to Model, Sculpt, Texture, Light, Animate and you spend much more time actively on it, than rendering on it?
+Do you use it mainly to Model, Sculpt, Texture, Light, Animate and do you spend much more time interacting with it, than (passively) rendering on it?